guzmanwolfrank/Data/AlgoSQL/readme.md

 #### AlgoSQL Project

-We created a backtest in our LINK project.
+We created a backtest in our (https://github.com/guzmanwolfrank/Data/tree/main/Algorithm_Project) project.
 This backtest created a dataframe, link, which we then created a CSV for.

 We will import the csv and use SQL commands in SQLite to Query the data.